WeirdMidas/perfd-opt/README.md

 Terms Meaning:

 Architectures and Topologies:
 **big.LITTLE**: This means that the SOC has a big.LITTLE structure and, in turn, receives optimizations that fit this aspect.
-This improves cache locality and EAS/HMP decision-making regarding tasks, prioritizing maximizing performance per watt for each task individually.
+This improves cache locality and EAS decision-making regarding tasks, prioritizing maximizing performance per watt for each task individually.
 **DynamlQ**: These are processors with a modern structure and good L3 cache, featuring optimizations that improve migration and the scheduler's ability to decide the best core for a specific task.

 Schedulers and Templates: